-Cookies are synonymous with the holiday season, so "Good Morning America" Food rounded up recipes from classic to creative that will be a perfect addition to any dessert table or cookie swap.
+Cookies are synonymous with the holiday season, so "Good Morning America" Food rounded up recipes from classics to creative new confections that are a perfect addition to any dessert table or cookie swap.

-Ahead of National Cookie Day on Dec.
-4, a handful of recipe developers, bloggers and food creators shared their sweet recipes below.
+Ahead of National Cookie Day on Monday, a handful of recipe developers, bloggers and food creators shared their sweetest recipes with "GMA."

 Hot Cocoa Cookies